elmortem/serializereferenceeditor/README.md

 #### Additional features
 You can override SRAttribute and implement a rule for processing instantiated objects.

-You can see an example in [SRDemoAttribute.cs](SerializeReferenceEditor%2FDemo%2FSRDemoAttribute.cs), где был переопределён метод `OnCreate`:
+You can see an example in [SRDemoAttribute.cs](SerializeReferenceEditor%2FDemo%2FSRDemoAttribute.cs), where the `OnCreate` method was overriden:
 ```
 public override void OnCreate(object instance)
 {